 Safe School Ambassadors® Program (SSA)

 The nation's most effective bystander education program harnesses the power of students to prevent and stop bullying and violence.
-Since 2000, this field-tested evidence-based model has equipped nearly 60,000 4-12th grade students in 1000 schools in 32 states and 2 Canadian provinces with the communication and intervention skills to prevent and stop emotional and physical bullying and improve school climate.
+Since 2000, this field-tested evidence-based model has equipped nearly 60,000 4-12th grade students in over 1,200 schools in 32 states and 2 Canadian provinces with the communication and intervention skills to prevent and stop emotional and physical bullying and improve school climate.

 Program Model: Elementary, Middle & High School